 On April 1, 2021, the Authority issued a Bond Anticipation Note (BAN) Series 2021 through the Environmental Facilities Corporation (EFC) for a maximum amount of \$27,000,000 for the planning, design and construction of improvements to the wastewater treatment plant (WWTP) and Gorge Pump Station.
 This BAN included \$13,500,000 of interest-free financing and \$13,500,000 of market-rate sum financing.
 The initial interest rate is 0.00% per annum for the interest-free portion and 0.00% per annum for the market-rate portion under a NYS EFC short-term financing program, which is considered a direct borrowing.
 This BAN has a maturity date of April 1, 2026.
-For 2022, there were no principal payments required to be made based on actual total draws made on the BAN and payments commencing 2 years after the first draw (which was done on July 15, 2021).
+For 2022, there were no principal payments required based on the actual total draws made on the BAN, and since payments commence 2 years after the first draw (which was done on July 15, 2021).